Shared bedroom, a Space-saving solution

 Marina Abramovic

-In a valley rich in history, architectural and artistic presence, surrounded by the greenery of nature, a young family has discovered the perfect solution to optimize the spaces.
+Multifunctional furniture becomes the perfect solution to optimize the spaces of a young family, nestled in a valley rich in history, architectural and artistic heritage, and surrounded by lush nature.
 Through innovative design, the focus has been on the living area, utilizing minimal and multifunctional furniture to create an open, bright, and versatile environment.

 kitchen entrance and multifunctional stairs